 Same-sex marriage has been legal in Nevada since 2012.
 In Sevcik v.
 Sandoval, a federal court ruled that denying same-sex couples the right to marry violates the Equal Protection clause of the 14th amendment.1

 And in 2015, the Supreme Court of the United States, in a 5-4 decision, reached the same conclusion in Obergefell v.
-Hodges.2
+Hodges.
+And in 2020, Nevada became the first state to protect same-sex marriage in its state constitution.2

 Same-sex marriage is thus fully legal in Nevada even though it is not currently recognized under NRS 122.020, Nevada’s marriage statute.
 By court decision, however, NRS 122.020 applies to gay marriage in Nevada.